 - Cover the donuts completely in the glaze.

 - Let the excess of glaze drip off by placing the donuts on a cooling rack.
-What I did was to place the cooling rack on top of the tray with the kitchen paper from before so then I only have to wash one tray ;).

 - As soon as they dry out they will be ready to eat.